ARTISTIC DIRECTOR & CONDUCTOR (Recently Deceased)

-David has taught Improvisation for over twenty years and has studied with improv guru Keith Johnstone and Jeff Wirth of Wirth Creative.
-During that time he has moved away from an emphasis on improv comedy, focusing instead on interactive improv: the theatre-based exploration of the dynamics of the interpersonal.
-David is owner of Lights Up Improv, a school of improvisation in Portland, Maine.
-He also leads workshops in applied improvisation for various organizations and businesses.
+David taught Improvisation for over twenty years and studied with improv guru Keith Johnstone and Jeff Wirth of Wirth Creative.
+During that time he moved away from an emphasis on improv comedy, focusing instead on interactive improv: the theatre-based exploration of the dynamics of the interpersonal.
+David was owner of Lights Up Improv, a school of improvisation in Portland, Maine.
+He also led workshops in applied improvisation for various organizations and businesses.
+He is dearly missed.

 Gracie studied and performed improvisation for twenty-five years.
 She trained with ImprovBoston, Second City, Laughing Stock Comedy Company, Oak Street Theater, Tim Ferrell and David LaGraffe.
 A former member of the Portland Comedy Connection Improv Company, she was also a Downeast humorist and storyteller.
 Gracie has retired from acting and conducting but is occasionally called in by her buddies at Portland Playback Theatre to fill in.
 She still handles all the money for the company, which she thinks gives her great power.
 Gracie lives with her husband, Mike, in Westbrook.

 PLAYER BACK & CONDUCTOR

 I love to listen to and tell stories, to play, to laugh and to cry, to aspire to live in the moment, to perform.
 I have had the good fortune to indulge in these passions on the stages of various community theaters, in my office as a play therapist for both children and adults, with my family and friends, and now, doing playback.
 Heraclitus said, “Man [or woman!] is most nearly himself when he achieves the seriousness of a child at play.”
 This is what I strive for in playback.